justviliam/justviliam.github.io/_posts/2018-04-07-rescuetime.md

 There are three main categories, that you can put particular activity into: distracting, neutral, productive.

+In case you want to soak in more information, here is the video review that I found on YouTube:

+<iframe width="480" height="360" src="https://www.youtube.com/embed/qVHNpGVICvw" frameborder="0"> </iframe>

 ## A picture is more than million words

 ![RescueTime total time logged](/images/rescuetime01.jpg){:class="img-responsive"}